ConservationInternational/cplus-plugin/docs/user/guide/preparing-data.md

 #### Fix layers with an undefined CRS

 Sometimes a spatial dataset might not have its coordinate system defined.
-This can cause issues and needs to be resolved prior to performing analysis.
+This can cause issues and needs to be resolved before performing analysis.
 An unknown coordinate system can be identified as follows:

 - Open the layer in QGIS.
 - QGIS will show a warning next to the layer.